 H.E.
-Sheikh Fahad Bin Faisal Bin Thani Al-Thani is a Minister of State and has been a member of the Board of Directors since 2019.
-Sheikh Fahad previously held the positions of Deputy Governor of Qatar Central Bank, Chairman of the National Anti-Money Laundering Committee, Vice-Chairman of the Qatar Financial Markets Authority and various other positions in the Qatar Central Bank.
+Sheikh Fahad Bin Faisal Bin Thani Al-Thani is a Minister of State, has been a member of the Board of Directors since 2019, and is the Chairman of the Group Board Risk Committee.
+Sheikh Fahad previously held the positions of Deputy Governor of Qatar Central Bank, Chairman of the National Anti-Money Laundering Committee, Vice-Chairman of the Qatar Financial Markets Authority and various other positions in the Qatar Central Bank and was previously Chairman of QNB GBACC.
 Sheikh Fahad has a Bachelor of Arts in Business Administration from Portland State University in the United States and Master of Commerce in Banking & Finance from University College Dublin, Ireland.

 H.E.
-Sheikh Hamad Bin Jabor Bin Jassim Al-Thani, Member
+Sheikh Hamad Bin Jabor Bin Jassim Al-Thani, Non-Independent Member